Atopic Dermatitis & Probiotic Use

 Probiotic therapy with Lactobacillus has been studied for the treatment of atopic dermatitis.
 The evidence showed and has proven to be of limited benefit

-The Effects of Probiotics in Atopic Dermatitis
+The effects of probiotics on Atopic Dermatitis

 A 2009 meta-analysis of 12 randomized trials including 781 participants found that probiotics were not more effective than placebo in reducing eczema symptoms and sleep disturbance.

-The use of probiotics in this study shows that the supplement does not reduce the need for other treatments.
-This then calls for treatment via topical corticosteroids.
 Following the 2009 study, a meta-analysis of 25 randomized trials including 1600 participants found interesting evidence.
 This analysis reported that probiotics were associated with a modest, clinically insignificant reduction of the baseline Scoring of Atopic Dermatitis (SCORAD) score (1).

 Atopic Dermatitis mechanism of injury, clinical signs, and diagnosis

-We begin this discussion with answering, “What is Atopic Dermatitis?”:
+We begin this discussion by answering, “What is Atopic Dermatitis?”

 Who is affected by the atopy?